 Merritt declined an offer to serve as mayor of San Francisco, but did serve one term as mayor of Oakland.
 At 6’3” tall and weighing 340 pounds, Merritt was prominent both physically and politically.

 Merritt influenced dozens of California institutions, some of which remain active today.
 He founded Samuel Merritt Hospital and Samuel Merritt University.
 He was a founder of the California Insurance Company and the Oakland Bank of Savings, and he was an early supporter of the creation of the University of California.

 By 1890, diabetes was taking its toll on Merritt.
 He had never married, and had been joined in California by his sister.
-A fall from a carriage that year triggered a sharp decline in his health and he passed away in August of 1890 at the age of 69, with, as Daniel Webster had promised, few if any regrets.
+A fall from a carriage that year triggered a sharp decline in his health.
+He died on Aug.
+17, 1890 at the age of 67, with, as Daniel Webster had promised, few if any regrets.